 Local Festivities

-How Many Days To Spend In Durres
+How Many Days Do You Need In Durrës?

 I think that for most, 1 to 2 days in Durrës is ideal.
 Here’s why:

-• Day Trip from Tirana: If you’re based in Tirana, Durrës makes for a convenient day trip.
-In a single day, you can enjoy the beach, visit historical sites like the amphitheater and castle, and have a leisurely meal at a local restaurant
+- Day Trip from Tirana: If you’re based in Tirana, Durrës makes for a convenient day trip.
+In a single day, you can enjoy the beach, visit historical sites like the amphitheater and castle, and have a leisurely meal at a local restaurant.

-How To Get To Durres
+How To Get To Durrës From Tirana And Abroad

 By Air